30. Inflation Rate Laffer Curves#

 Nevertheless, the economic logic underlying an analysis based on what we called ‘‘method 2’’ remains unchanged.

-in this lecture we shall discover qualitatively similar outcomes to those that we studied in the lecture Money Financed Government Deficits and Price Levels.
+We shall discover qualitatively similar outcomes to those that we studied in Money Financed Government Deficits and Price Levels.

 That lecture presented a linear version of the model in this lecture.